Chief Engineer Term NTE 18 Months

 As a conditional of employment, your position will be a Mixed Tour position.
 Mixed Tour of duty is a combination of full time, part time and intermittent work schedules which allows the best utilization of resources based on the work requirements of the organization.
 You will be required to sign a Mixed Tour Agreement.

-> Once selected, you may be sent to any vessel nationwide.
-There is no guarantee that you will be assigned to any particular vessel or geographic location, however, your duty location will be determined by your home of record or ship’s home port.
+Your duty location will be determined by your home of record or ship’s home port.
 Duty locations are Norfolk, VA; Charleston, SC; Woods Hole, MA; Pascagoula, MS; Newport, OR; Kodiak, AK; Ketchikan, AK; San Diego, CA; Honolulu, HI; Davisville, RI; New Castle, NH.

-> - Selectee must be able to successful pass drug testing prior to appointment.
+- Selectee must be able to successful pass drug testing prior to appointment.
 This is a random Drug Testing position.

 - Selectee may be required to successfully complete a trial period